 "It wasn't about how I gained weight; it was about how I embraced it, and that's just kind of my approach," she told Ryan Seacrest on his radio show On Air With Ryan Seacrest.
 So how does the singer and actress keep a healthy diet?
-We turned to Gomez's trainer, wellness expert Amy Rosoff Davis, to ask her what the singer ate to stay healthy and strong during a demanding tour schedule, as well as general tips to eating clean in the New Year.
+We turned to Gomez's trainer, wellness expert Amy Rosoff Davis, to ask her what the singer ate to stay healthy and strong during a demanding tour schedule.

 Scroll down to see what she had to say.

 "Last year on Selena's revival tour, I made sure the dressing room always had veggies and protein and brown rice or whole grains," Davis says.
 "I made a lot of rice bowls with veggies, protein, and avocado for Selena.
 It helped give her energy and stamina, which she needed to get through her shows.
 I also made healthy chicken salad with grapes and celery—it quenched her thirst and the protein filled her up.
 We always drank lots of water and had green tea when we needed a pick me up—it sure was exhausting at times."